 The best bet is to try to identify the main component behind it.
 Is it one of the five reasons listed above?
 Is it a combination of them?

 Here’s a helpful guide on where you might want to start.
-Like I said, it could be a combination of several factors.
+As I said, it could be a combination of several factors.

 Testosterone – Are you 50 or older?
-Do you see other signs of insufficient testosterone like losing strength, depression, fatigue and many more?
+Do you see other signs of insufficient testosterone like losing strength, depression, fatigue or many more possible signs?
 Do you not wake up with morning wood?

-You can also do blood or saliva testing for testosterone, though as mentioned here, it’s very useful to look at other related hormones too.
+You can also do blood or saliva testing for testosterone, though as mentioned here, it’s very beneficial to look at other related hormones too.